tijlleenders/Freelist-android/README.md

 * your planning calendar is realistic
 * you won't forget anything important

-It is also a way to collaborate efficiently with other to achieve shared goals.
+It is also a way to collaborate efficiently with others to achieve shared goals.

 See https://github.com/tijlleenders/Freelist-android/wiki/Vision for more ideas